rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 skopeo inspect docker://[[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc| jq '.Digest' | tee sha256.orig
 ```

+The SHA256 image digest of our image is used to compute changes between versions of the image.
+RHEL image mode can update the the running system if a new version of the is detected in the container registry.

 Launch bootc-image-builder
 ===

 To this point, we've been dealing with standard OCI images and tools.
-But container images themselves aren't designed to be run outside of a container engine.
+The container images we have built isn't designed to be run outside of a container engine.

 To run this image as a host, we install it to disk using `bootc`.

-For bare metal, we can use Anaconda with `bootc` support to install to disk, but to create a QCOW2 image for a KVM virtual machine we'll use `bootc-image-builder`.
-This is a containerized version of image builder that includes the bootc tooling to install the container image contents to disk.
-This can also create other types of disk images like AMIs or VMDKs.
+For bare metal, we can use Anaconda with `bootc` support to install to disk.

+For the purposes of this lab, we'll create a QCOW2 image to be run on a KVM virtual machine.
+To build the QCOW2 image we'll use a tool called `bootc-image-builder`.
+This tool is a containerized version of image builder that includes the bootc tooling to install the container image contents to a virtual disk.
+Supported formats include AMIs or VMDKs.

 ```bash,run
 podman run --rm --privileged \